-As an organization, Waterfront Toronto has a mandate to set aside land sufficient to accommodate 20% of residential units as Affordable Rental Housing.
+As part of our precinct planning, Waterfront Toronto sets aside land sufficient to accommodate 20% of residential units as Affordable Rental Housing.
 Waterfront Toronto defines “affordable” based on the City of Toronto’s Official Plan definition, which uses Average Market Rent (AMR) as a measure of affordability.
 These are figures that are published annually by Canada Mortgage and Housing Corporation.
-In order to be affordable, a project’s average rent can not exceed 100% AMR.
+In order to be affordable, a project’s average rent cannot exceed 100% AMR.

 Through partnerships with other levels of government, Waterfront Toronto has been able to achieve increased levels of affordability at or below 80% of AMR.
 In addition to the provision of 20% affordable rental housing, 5% of units are allocated to low end of market on all lands within our control.